Ebubekir Pasha (1670–1759): Death and legacy

-Koca Bekir Pasha died in 1759 at the age of about 90 and was buried in Aksaray in Istanbul.
+Koca Bekir Pasha died in 1759 at the age of about 89 and was buried in the school he had built opposite Çakır Ağa Mosque in the Aksaray district of Istanbul.

 He donated his property to a foundation (vakıf) in his name and his will has been documented in detail.
+Over the course of his career he established pious foundations in Istanbul, İzmir, Mecca, Jeddah, Egypt, the Morea, and Cyprus, supporting schools, mosques, fountains, and water systems across the empire.